dvera/gyro/README.md

 ## Overview

 gyro provides a set of wrapper scripts for executing popular command-line genomic tools from R. Gyro currently only supports Linux-based systems because of it's use of shell pipes and redirection.
+It may also require the shell R is run in to be bash.

 ## Why?